Market Snapshot: Montney gas wells increasingly productive due to technological improvements

 Release date: 2017-01-25

-Since the mid-2000s, natural gas in the Montney FormationFootnote 1 of northeast British Columbia and northwestern Alberta has been developed using horizontal drilling and multi-stage hydraulic fracturing.Footnote 2 The Montney now produces about three billion cubic feet per day (Bcf/d), or about 20% of total Canadian gas production.
+Since the mid-2000s, natural gas in the Montney FormationFootnote 1 of northeast British Columbia and northwestern Alberta has been developed using horizontal drilling and multi-stage hydraulic fracturing.Footnote 2 The Montney now produces about 4.5 billion cubic feet per day (Bcf/d), or about one-third of total Canadian gas production.

 Operators have developed the Montney using a manufacturing approach,Footnote 3 including continual application of lessons learned from previous generations of wells to improve productivity and lower costs per unit of gas recovered.
 As a result, average production profiles from Montney wells drilled between 2008 and 2015 show newer wells having higher peak production rates.
 Newer wells generally also outperform older ones after peaking.
 For example, wells drilled in 2008 peaked at an average of 2 300 thousand cubic feet per day (Mcf/d) while wells drilled in 2016 peaked at an average of 3 400 Mcf/d – the highest volume yet, although this is based on limited data.